Find answers to the most frequently asked questions about traveling to Croatia.

 Traveling to Croatia:

-Q: Do I need to bring an adaptor with me for any appliances?
+Q: Do I need to bring an adapter with me for any appliances?

 A: The electrical current in Croatia is 220 volts.
 Wall outlets take plugs with two rounded prongs.
 If you plan to use U.S. electrical appliances you will need to bring a converter/adapter.
 It is suggested that you purchase these items before you leave on your trip or at the airport.
 All hotels in Croatia supply a hair dryer in each room.
 Hotel rooms in major hotels in Croatia supply irons.
 Irons are not supplied in some hotel rooms in Croatia due to safety precautions.
 Hotels offer ironing, dry cleaning and laundering services for a fee.